- Succulent Care

 Weather and Sun

-All plants may be grown in full sun where summers are cool (80-85 degrees).
-Where summer temperatures reach over 85 degrees for extended periods of time, best results are obtained by growing succulents in full morning sun with filtered shade after 1PM.
-Some succulents, such as the Jovibarba heuffelii and many of the Soft Succulents, keep their color slightly better when it gets hot.
-If you are planting during a hot time of year, shade for several days immediately after planting.
+All plants may be grown in full sun where summers are cool (80-85 degrees), although Sempervivum do prefer temperatures below 80.
+Where summer temperatures reach over 85 degrees for extended periods of time, best results are obtained by growing succulents in full morning sun with filtered shade after 1PM or with filtered shade for most of the day.
+Some succulents, such as the Jovibarba heuffelii and many of the Soft Succulents, keep their color better when it gets hot.
+If you are planting during a hot time of year, shade for several days to a week immediately after planting.

 Related blog post: Sempervivum (Hens and Chicks) Care Tip - Too Much Sun